Early Childhood Development in India (0–6 Years): Growth, Milestones, Nutrition & WHO Guidelines

 90% of a child’s brain develops before the age of 5 years.

-The milestone development of a baby starts from first smile and is important throughout life.
+A child’s developmental journey begins with small milestones like smiling, recognizing caregivers and responding to voices.
 But many parents sometimes ignore these milestones and growth of the child is not being monitored seriously.

 In India context, many Govt. programs like Integrated Child Development Service (ICDS), Anganwadi Services, POSHAN Abhiyan are playing a key role in supporting the early childhood development including nutritional supplementation and learning.
 They are also properly caring the child giving the playing therapy, emotional bonding, friendly atmosphere along-with monitoring the healthy growth.